All Souls (The X-Files): Broadcast and reception

 "All Souls" premiered on the Fox network in the United States on April 26, 1998.
 It earned a Nielsen household rating of 8.5, with a 12 share, meaning that roughly 8.5 percent of all television-equipped households, and 12 percent of households watching television, were tuned in to the episode.
 It was viewed by 13.44 million viewers.

 "All Souls" received mixed reviews from television critics.
 Dave Golder from SFX magazine named the episode's Nephilim as among of the top "10 TV Angels".
 He applauded the episode's role-switching, allowing Scully to be the believer and Mulder to be the skeptic.
-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club wrote positively of the episode and awarded it a "B+".
-Despite calling the entry "an occasionally too-slow episode", VanDerWerff praised Anderson, lauding her performance as "another […] potential Emmy tape in a season full of them".
+Despite calling the entry "an occasionally too-slow episode", St. James praised Anderson, lauding her performance as "another […] potential Emmy tape in a season full of them".
 Furthermore, she enjoyed the juxtaposition of Scully's skepticism and her religious beliefs, noting that the series could have taken the idea into the realm of irony, but instead played it "with a deathly seriousness" that allowed it to work.

 Other reviews were more negative.
 Paula Vitaris from Cinefantastique gave the episode a largely critical review and awarded it one star out of four.
 Vitaris wrote "with its trip into blatant religiosity, 'All Souls' comes off like a bad episode of Millennium".
 Furthermore, she was critical of the scenes wherein the Nephilims' souls were taken, noting the excessive religious imagery: "as [Dara's] soul is taken, the camera pans to the right and stops to linger on a telephone pole that forms a cross."
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode one star out of five.
 The two derided the fact that the episode's killer appears to either be God or an angel commanded by God, along with the fact that the four girls are destined to die because they are disabled and "have no right to live".
 Furthermore, Shearman and Pearson concluded that, while religious worship is not a passive act, it is treated so in the episode.
 Ultimately, they concluded that while "looking at death from a different angle is fascinating" it would be explored better "in 'Closure'."